 Do you need a writing coach?

-Aspiring writers, first-time, and professional writers (no matter where they find themselves in their writing career) seek a coaching session or sessions for all sorts of reasons.
+Aspiring writers, first-time, and professional writers (no matter where they find themselves in their writing career) seek a coaching sessions or sessions for all sorts of reasons.

 If any of the following resonates, you might want to seriously consider hiring a writing coach or enlisting in a coaching program:

-- You have an excellent idea for a novel, but you don’t know where to begin
+- Perhaps you may have an excellent idea for a novel, but you don’t know where to begin

 - You’ve started your book, or you have a general outline, but you feel stuck and are unsure how to proceed